 Te Reo Māori statistics

-Te Kupenga 2013, a Māori wellbeing report released by Statistics New Zealand indicated that nearly 55 percent of Māori adults (257,500) had some ability to speak Te Reo Māori (that is, they were able to speak more than a few words or phrases in the language).
-This compared to 42 percent (153,500) in 2001.
+Te Kupenga 2018 Māori wellbeing report released by Statistics New Zealand indicated that nearly 48 percent of Māori adults had some ability to speak Te Reo Māori (that is, they were able to speak more than a few words or phrases in the language).
+This is compared to 55 percent in 2013.

 Attitudes towards the Māori language amongst Māori and non-Māori are improving.
-The Survey of Attitudes toward the Māori Language, undertaken for Te Puni Kōkiri in 2006, found that the Māori language currently enjoys a high status in Māori society, and also positive acceptance by the majority of non-Māori New Zealanders.
+The Survey of Attitudes toward the Māori Language, undertaken for Te Puni Kōkiri in 2006, found that the Māori language currently enjoys a high status in Māori society, and positive acceptance by the majority of non-Māori New Zealanders

 Māori-English Bilingual Signage